PhilipYip1988/python-tutorials/002_markdown/readme.md

 ![equation](./images/img_005.png)

-JupyterLab and VSCode are insenitive regarding the case of the file extension, for example ```.png``` versus ```.PNG```.
-Unfortunately GitHub seems to be sensitive regarding the file extension case, therefore it is good practice to ensure that all file extensions are lower case.
+It is recommended to enable file extensions for known file types and ensure all file extensions are lower case.
+GitHub seems to be sensitive regarding the case of the file extension and won't render properly if the file has a different case of file extension.
+Some programs will save to .PNG and others will save to .png by default.
+By enabling the file extension you will be able to see what case each file extension is using and can update them all to be lower case for the sake of being consistent.
+Note JupyterLab and VSCode are insenitive regarding extension case, so all may seem to be well until the folder with the markdown file and images are uploaded to GitHub.

 ---